Measuring & Detecting

 UMAP configuration options

-Under UMAP options, users may upload a custom set of UMAP projections for the quantified objects, in order to eliminate the need to run the UMAP algorithm in the browser (which can be slow for large datasets and prone to browser timeouts).
-Additionally, users may also annotate the cells in the current view by creating new or using existing annotation categories and providing an annotation type (such as a cell type or descriptive designation).
-The UMAP window must be zoomed in on a subset of cells for annotation to take place.
+, users may upload a custom set of UMAP projections for the quantified objects, in order to eliminate the need to run the UMAP algorithm in the browser (which can be slow for large datasets and prone to browser timeouts).
+Additionally, users may also annotate the objects in the current view by creating new or using existing annotation categories and providing an annotation type (such as a object type or descriptive designation).
+The UMAP window must be zoomed in on a subset of objects for annotation to take place.
 The xy UMAP coordinates for the current UMAP graph can also be downloaded in CSV format.

 Object gating